YahooArchive/mojito-waterfall/README.md

 ## Profile Data

 Instrumentation calls ([`start`](#start), [`end`](#end), [`event`](#event)) accept profile data as an optional second argument.
-This object is primarily used to specify the profile's column value, but can also accept any field that might be useful when specifying a profileFilter (see [Stats Filter](#stats-filters)).
+This object is primarily used to specify the profile's column value, but can also accept any field that might be useful when specifying a profileFilter (see [Stats Filters](#stats-filters)).
 Special fields include [`color`](#color), [`class`](#class), and [`group`](#group).

 #### Color

-The `color` option specifies what color the profile/event should be.
+The [`color`](#color) option specifies what color the profile/event should be.
 This value is a string representing a css color value.

 #### Class

 The [`class`](#class) option specifies what class(es) a profile/event belongs to.
 This value can be a string, representing a single class, or an array of strings representing multiple classes.
 If no class is specified, the class is inferred as the profile's name.
 The class is used to merge pre-defined profile data objects into the profile's data (see [Classes](#classes)).
 The current profile data takes precedence, and if multiple classes are specified, classes appearing first take precedence over those appearing after.
-If the class object itself has classes, they get added to the profile's classes, and corresponding class object also get merged.
+If the class' profile data object itself has classes, they get added to the profile's classes, and corresponding class object also get merged.

 #### Group

 The [`group`](#group) option is only used to specify which group(s) an event belongs to.
 This value can be a string, representing a single group, or an array of string, representing multiple groups.
-The group is used by the [event filters](#event-filter) in order toggle groups of events.
+The group is used by the [event filters](#event-filters) in order to toggle groups of events.
 If no group is specified, the group is inferred as the event's name.

 ## Profile Path